Bere Regis Sports Club

 Statement regarding reserves

-Our role within the wider community is now well established and the old clubhouse continues to be used as a regular meeting place for local groups, including the village youth club, the rainbows/brownies group, Dorset County Council Fostering Unit team and Weighwatchers, with Slimmers World looking to return to a regular weekly booking in 2018 and the village Women’s Institute requesting a monthly meeting slot.
+Our role within the wider community is well established and the old clubhouse continues to be used as a regular meeting place for local groups, including the Women’s Institute, the rainbows/brownies group, Dorset County Council Fostering Unit team, Weighwatchers and Slimmers World.
 We once again hosted the annual Women’s Institute Pancacke races and the Bere Regis Swimming Club annual presentation evening.
-The Dorset County Football Association continues to use the club for both meetings and training courses on a regular basis.
+The Dorset County Football Association has once again used the club for both meetings and training courses.

 The trustees are pleased to once again, report on an organisation in a healthy state and one which is continuing to achieve its aims as a community based organisation.